redhat-openstack/website/source/index.html.md

 <iframe width="500" src="//youtube.com/embed/bN8OqFzeMPc" frameborder="0" align="center" allowfullscreen="true"> </iframe>

 From the Linux kernel and the KVM hypervisor to the top level OpenStack project components, Red Hat has expertise at every level of the stack.
-Whether you want to run a proof of concept of OpenStack on CentOS, or you want to prepare a production cloud and you are evaluating partners for your deployment, who better to go to than the number one contributor to OpenStack.
+Whether you want to run a proof of concept of OpenStack on CentOS, or you want to prepare a production cloud and you are evaluating partners for your deployment, who better to go to than the number one contributor to OpenStack?

-And when you're ready for production, and you want support from a partner you know, Red Hat offers you the Red Hat OpenStack Early Adopter Program, with its partner certification program.
+When you're ready for production, and you want support from a partner you know, Red Hat offers you the Red Hat OpenStack Early Adopter Program, with its partner certification program.

 </div>
 </div>